Ted Cruz blasts critics, says his wife is upset over text leak in Cancun getaway

 More than two dozen people have died, according to The Houston Chronicle.

 “Anyone can or want to leave for the week?”
-Heidi Cruz wrote in a text Wednesday morning, according to the Times.
+Heidi Cruz wrote in a text Wednesday morning, according to The Times.
 “We may go to Cancun.”

 ———